dpinna13/react-shift-scheduler/README.md

 # ![Icon](https://raw.githubusercontent.com/clsavino/react-shift-scheduler/master/public/assets/images/logo-small.png) Schedulr
-Schedulr is an employee management and scheduling app that allows…
+Schedulr is a time and schedule management web-app that allows:
-* Managers to manage and schedule employees
+* admin to manage and users' schedule
-* Employees to view work schedules
+* users to view their schedules

-View app live on [Heroku](https://reactschedulr.herokuapp.com)

 ## Run locally
 Install dependencies